Buying a new instrument is not the priority of all guitar players and it is sometimes difficult to put money aside for

 Whether it’s an acoustic guitar, an electric guitar, a folk guitar, an electro-acoustic guitar, a ukulele, a mandolin, a bass guitar, a gypsy jazz guitar, an acoustic bass, they're all going to cost a little.
 And add to this the necessary accessories - a gig bag, tuners, spare guitar strings, a guitar amplifier perhaps - and the prices can look overwhelming.

-Daily expenses quickly take priority and it’s difficult to keep the objective in mind.
+Daily expenses quickly take priority and it’s difficult to keep the objective of making music in mind.

 However, has it been a while since you’ve been wanting to buy the latest Fender?
 Do you have your eye on a tasty dreadnought acoustic electric?
 Are you looking for guitar brands that are actually affordable?

 The price of guitars varies according to several criteria.
 Depending on whether you’re a beginner, intermediate, or experienced player, your expectations will differ.
 So sometimes you might find a way to buy a guitar that’s less expensive than you thought.
 They do exist, and you don't have to sacrifice playability, the quality of pickups or fretboard, to get a guitar that you like for a decent price.

 Depending on what you want and the way you buy it, you can find the guitar of your dreams that also works with your budget.
 Fender, Ibanez, Gibson, Telecaster, Stratovcaster, Gibson Les Paul, Yamaha… There’s tons of choice!

 First of all, it’s important to ask yourself what a cheap guitar is.
 To do so, we need to take a look at the market prices.